 In Davidson County (which is Nashville), the sirens go off in the entire county if any part of a Tornado Warning polygon is in any part of the County.
 (This is being fixed but the fix has not yet arrived).
 So, you may or may not actually be in the path of the warned storm if you are in Nashville and hear a siren.
 You should know where you are on the map and take cover if inside the polygon.

 Take cover in a site-built home or structure, in a small room on the lowest floor, putting as many walls between you and the outside as possible.
-You will survive the large majority of tornadoes by doing this.
+You will survive the most tornadoes by doing this.

 Do not try to drive away from a tornado.

-If you’re in a mobile home, you should hopefully already be out of it and in a safe place before the storm arrives.
+If you’re in a mobile home, be out of it and in a safe place before the storm arrives.